sebasmonia/panda/README.md

 Non interactive:

 * panda-build-results-branch: if you know you branch key you can call this function from elisp to display the build status

 ## Roadmap

-* Create deploys from builds
+* Move hardcoded constants to defvars, even if kept private, to allow monkey patching if they change (example: "Successful")
 * Find a way to tell if a build has a deploy created
-* Improve documentation
+* Improve suggested deploy name (in the UI it suggests the branch name (not key) with # suffix)
+* Find the name of the base plan's branch from the data instead of hardcoding the name to "Base"